EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

     Again, there may be more than one entry as this displays all the jobs in the current namespace.
     Also, each pod within a job is given another unique 5 character code appended to the job name.

-1. View the logs of a pod from the job you ran `kubectl -n <project-gpu-service-namespace> logs jobtest-b92qg-lh64s` - again update with you run's pod and job five letter code.
+1. View the logs of a pod from the job you ran `kubectl -n <project-namespace> logs jobtest-b92qg-lh64s` - again update with you run's pod and job five letter code.
 1. This will output something like:

     ``` bash